List Colouring Squares of Planar Graphs: Proof of Lemma : Reducing using Line Graphs

-} Then we can find a proper colouring of~$L(H)$ such that any pair of edges of~$H$ joined by an edge of~$J_1$ receive different colours, and the colours of the endvertices of any edge of~$J_2$ differ by at least~$\Delta^{1/4}$. \end{lemma}
+\qitee{(2)}For every set~$X$ of an odd number of vertices of~$H$: } Then we can find an acceptable edge-colouring of $H$ such that any pair of edges of~$H$ joined by an edge of~$J_1$ receive different colours, and any pair of edges of~$H$ joined by an edge of~$J_2$ receive colours that differ by at least~$\Delta^{1/4}$. \end{lemma}